mlpack/blog/doc/tutorials/Chenzhe2017Week08.md

+@brief Atom domain code for vector problems - Week 8
+@author Chenzhe Diao
-Title: Atom domain code for vector problems - Week 8
+@page Chenzhe2017WeekEight Atom domain code for vector problems - Week 8
-Date: 2017-07-30 22:00:00
+@date 2017-07-30 22:00:00

-Tags: gsoc, optimization
-Author: Chenzhe Diao
+@section Chenzhe2017WeekEight Atom domain code for vector problems - Week 8

 Firstly, I tried to merge my first PR with my current code this week.
 Also, I tried to create a new PR with my vector problem code.
 Unfortunately, I had a bad practice when using git.
 I didn't separete my commits between vector problems code and matrix problems code. so I had to pick my current files and merge all changes manually.
 This was quite a painful process since there were a lot of API changes.